-As of 2022, mortgage interest phaseout begins with incomes of $254,200 or more for individuals and $305,050 for married couples filing jointly.
-All of these numbers coincide with the 500+ survey participants on Financial Samurai who agree that $150,000 – $250,000 is the ideal income for maximum happiness as well.
+As of 2022, mortgage interest phaseout begins with incomes of around $254,200 or more for individuals and $305,050 for married couples filing jointly.
+All of these numbers coincide with the 500+ survey participants on Financial Samurai.
+They agree that $150,000 – $250,000 is the ideal income for maximum happiness as well.

 Whatever your gross income is, multiply it by 30% to figure out how much mortgage interest a year and other expenses you can afford and work from there to get an appropriate mortgage for you.
 30% isn't a hard rule, but a good general estimate based on current rates.

 It's nothing fancy, but it has everything I wanted as a first time homebuyer.
 I put down 25% and took out a $435,000 mortgage on an income of roughly $200,000.
 My initial mortgage interest rate was around 5%, which has since come down to 3.375% thanks to several refinances.

-It's been 11 years since I purchased the property, and I've been inspired by others around the web who have paid down their mortgages in much shorter periods of time.
-Sure, they might have smaller mortgages to begin with, but everything is relative since mortgage amounts are dictated by income amounts.
+It's been 16 years since I purchased the property.
+I've been inspired by others around the web who have paid down their mortgages in much shorter periods of time.
+Sure, they might have smaller mortgages to begin with.
+However, everything is relative since mortgage amounts are dictated by income amounts.

 One of the biggest fears I have with paying down a mortgage is locking all that money in one asset that might blow up.
-But given that I've purchased another property, I've effectively diversified my asset holdings so that my rental property now only accounts for 18% of my total property holdings vs 28% previously.
+But given that I've purchased another property, I've effectively diversified my asset holdings.
+My rental property now only accounts for 18% of my total property holdings vs 28% previously.

-2) Low mortgage and interest for a while.
-3.375% is a pretty good rate for a rental property mortgage.
-But 3.375% is still about 1% higher than the current 10-year risk free rate.
-Because I don’t think interest rates are going to rise by more than 1% for years, the “value” of my 3.375% mortgage is not as great as others who believe interest rates are going to skyrocket.
+If internet rates were going to continue rocketing higher, I would much rather hold onto it.
 Let's say a comparable mortgage has an interest rate that climbs to 10% in two years.
 Then of course I should borrow at 3.375% for as long as possible.
 But since I highly doubt this will be the case, I'm just going to pay it off.
-If I'm wrong, I've still got three other mortgages at low rates.
+If I'm wrong, I've still got two other mortgages at low rates.